MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TaxEngine-006-Design-Consideration.md

 ## Generic tax rate setup
 - Rate Setup for Different Tax Type

   Tax Rate Setup of each tax type is configured separately but the User Interface is same.
 Fields in tax rate setup are dynamic and based on the tax rate column setup.
 User can define what columns are needed for a tax rate setup.
-For example ‘GST tax type would require ‘HSN Code’ where as TDS tax type is not dependent on HSN code.
+For example ‘GST' tax type would require ‘HSN Code’ where as 'TDS' tax type is not dependent on HSN code.

-- Why Generic Table for Tax Rate Setup?
+- Generic Table for Tax Rate Setup

-  Use generic table for tax rate setup for all Tax types to handle any new components introduced by government for getting the tax rate.
+  Use generic table for tax rate setup for all Tax types.
+It enables to handling any new components introduced by government related to the tax rate.

   Example: If there is a regulatory change in which ‘Threshold Limit’ is removed then it can be managed by removing it from the tax rate column setup.